stdombek/docs/content/en/docs/Lists/_index.md

 2. Click **Actions \> Edit List**.
 3. Open the **Query** accordion, if necessary, and click **Edit query**.
 Make changes to **Field**, **Operator**, and/or **Value** as appropriate.
 The **Query** field displays a preview of the query as it is edited.
 4. If necessary, click on the **+ icon** to add additional rows to the query or click on the **trash can icon** to delete rows from the query.
-5. Click the **Test query** button to see how many records are returned and to preview the record set of the list.
-See [Test query](#test-query) for more information.
+5. **Test query** is required whenever editing a query in an existing list.
+Click the **Test query** button to test the query.
+The total number of records retrieved and a preview of the first 100 records in the record set displays.
 6. Click the **Run query & save** button.
-A confirmation message, *List_ListTitle_was saved* will appear in the lower right corner of the screen.
+A confirmation message, *List _ListTitle_ was saved* will appear in the lower right corner of the screen.

 ## Duplicate a list